linux-system-roles/podman/README.md

 ### podman_firewall

-This is a `list` of `dict` in the same format as used by the `fedora.linux_system_role.firewall` role.
+This is a `list` of `dict` in the same format as used by the `fedora.linux_system_roles.firewall` role.
 Use this to specify ports that you want the role to manage in the firewall.

 ```yaml